EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

 Prerequisites
 ---------------
-This tutorial requires bandage to be installed.
-Install Bandage as per the github instructions for your machine  https://github.com/rrwick/Bandage#pre-built-binaries
+This tutorial requires Bandage which can be installed as per the github instructions for your system  https://github.com/rrwick/Bandage#pre-built-binaries

 For this tutorial you will need to make a working directory to store your data in: